Photo credit: Julie Cordeiro Photography

 - Tufts University Friday Performances

-Sandra Zarotney Keldsen (Co-Director, Dances by Isadora Boston) spearheads our teaching and performing activities in the Boston/New England area.
+Sandra Zarotney Keldsen (Co-Director) is Co-Director of Dances by Isadora Boston and spearheads our teaching and performing activities in the Boston/New England area.
 Sandra began her exploration of the Duncan work with Dances by Isadora co-founder Catherine Gallant as a student at the Boston Conservatory.
-Sandra joined Dances by Isadora upon completing her BFA at the Conservatory in 1993, and has taught and performed with the company ever since, training with Duncan master teachers Sylvia Gold, Patricia Adams and Catherine Gallant.
+Sandra joined Dances by Isadora upon completing her BFA at the Conservatory, and has taught and performed with the company ever since, training with Duncan master teachers Sylvia Gold, Patricia Adams and Catherine Gallant.
 Sandra has also performed in the Boston area with Daniel McCusker and Dancers, Lorraine Chapman the Company and Kelli Edwards.
-She is a 200 hr YTT certified yoga instructor and she teaches dance and yoga at Center Stage Performing Arts Studio in Quincy, MA.
-Sandra also serves as the Assistant Director of the Human Resources Policy Institute at the Boston University Questrom School of Business.
+She is a 200 hr YTT certified yoga instructor and teaches dance and yoga at Center Stage Performing Arts Studio in Quincy, MA.
+Sandra is currently Director of Operations for Institutes and Lifelong Learning Programs at the Boston University Questrom School of Business.

 Alison Ball has been dancing in the Boston area since her relocation here in 1996.
 She happily worked with Pat Adams soon after arriving and after a long hiatus she returns again to work with the beautiful Dances by Isadora dancers.
 She has also danced with Daniel McCusker, Brian Crabtree, Caitlin Corbett, Kelli Edwards, Audra Carabetta, Marjorie Morgan, Debra Bluth, and Joan Green.
 She holds an MFA from George Washington University and currently works as a physical therapy assistant